 |Red Beans & Rice|

 For dinner, you might want to try one of these classic New Orleans' dishes.
 These are my own recipes, all easy and healthy (they were published in Family Fun magazine February 2012).
 Red Beans and Rice is a favorite at our house that we eat all year-round.
 It is tradition in Louisiana to eat it on Mondays, so if you get the ingredients today, you can have a pot on your stove for tomorrow night.
 My version is super-simple, quick, and so tasty, your family will be begging you to make it again next week!

 Another classic New Orleans dish is Shrimp Etouffee.
 We don't usually make this one for Mardi Gras (it's harder to make a big batch for a large group), but we have it for dinner throughout the year.
 If you live somewhere where you can get fresh crawfish or even frozen crawfish tails, then you can substitute those for the shrimp.
-Either way, this is a delicious, simple dinner perfect for the cold weather we are still enduring!
+Either way, this is a delicious, simple dinner perfect for the cold weather!